 4. Security and Confidentiality

-IT security is growing more important as legal activities move to a digital format at an increasing rate.
-As advanced solutions become more common, they will become better suited to the world of legal confidentiality and client privilege.
-However, it remains your firm’s responsibility to ensure that clients are protected, which can be simply addressed with effective risk management strategies.
+IT security is growing more critical as legal activities move to a digital format at an increasing rate.
+As advanced solutions become more common, they will better suit the world of legal confidentiality and client privilege.
+However, your firm is responsible for ensuring that clients are protected, which can be simply addressed with effective risk management strategies.

 5. Managing Client Expectations